-The cat command in Linux is one of the most useful commands you can learn.
+The cat command is one of the most useful Linux commands you can learn.
 It derives its name from the word concatenate and let you create, merge or print files in the standard output screen or to another file and much more.

 It does not require you to install anything since it comes pre-installed with the coreutils package in any Debian or Red Hat based system.

 In this tutorial, we will cover the common usages of the Linux cat command explaining its features.

 Before we start exploring the article’s subject, we should log into the VPS using SSH, and quickly check the basic syntax.
 The command takes a filename as an argument along with options to specify particular operations.

 To find all the available options, just type cat –help from the terminal.